aman29aug/FetchReward-API/README.md

 THE FOLLOWING API CREATED HAS 3 endpoints :

+NOTE: My port after running was 8080 but in case use the port you are running your application in

 1) To add the Transaction of a particular user with the Payer Name points. : http://localhost:8080/v1/api/transaction
     After Running the code in IntelliJ or any IDE we will use this api to add transaction to the user for an Example hit this link after running in postaman under the post request and in body add the following